Why We Wrote This Guide

-A sound recording is a seperate intellectual property from any lyrics, compositions, poetry, script, or speech that may be embodied within it.
-Because of this, they are separate entities in terms of copyright ownership and licensing.
+Inherently, a sound recording is a separate intellectual property from any lyrics, compositions, poetry, script, or speech that may be embodied within it.
+Meaning that a sound recording is a separate entity in the terms of copyright ownership and licensing.
 This complexity is what makes understanding exactly what a sound recording is (and is not) so important.
 These examples may help clarify the concepts:

 There is a song in the public domain, which means it is free for anyone to use and is not protected by copyright law.
-John records a version of the song.
-Sally records a version, too.
+John records a version of the song, and Sally records a version as well.
 Each of them own the copyright to their respective sound recordings of the song.
 However, neither of them own the song or composition itself, because it is in the public domain.

 Dylan wants to record a cover of Bruce Springsteen’s song “I’m on Fire.”
 Dylan will have to obtain permission to do this from the owner of the composition.
-However, Dylan is making his own recording and is not doing anything to the original sound recording of “I’m On Fire.”
+However, Dylan is making his own recording and his sound recording has nothing to do with the original sound recording of “I’m On Fire.”
 So, Dylan does not need to obtain permission for the sound recording.